YuyQuan/NEOCTF-2016-Writeups/Web/Secret Message/Secret Message - 200.md

 <b> Problem: </b> <br>
 You've received a message from Adam!
-Can you figure out what to do to help him out???
+Can you figure out what to do to help him out???<br>
 [http://162.243.0.171/Message.html](http://162.243.0.171/Message.html)

 <b>tl;dr</b><br>